Exclusive: Logitech in talks to acquire headphone maker Plantronics - sources

 Logitech has offered more than $2.2 billion to acquire Plantronics, one of the sources said.
 As of the end of trading on Friday, Plantronics had a market capitalization of about $2 billion.

-If the negotiations prove successful, a deal between Logitech and Plantronics could come as early as next week, the sources added, cautioning that it was also possible that no agreement would be reached.
+If the negotiations prove successful, a deal between Logitech and Plantronics could come as early as next week, the sources said, cautioning that it was also possible that no agreement would be reached.

 The sources asked not to be identified because the negotiations are confidential.
-Logitech and Plantronics did not immediately respond to requests for comment.
+Plantronics declined to comment, while Logitech did not respond to a request for comment.

+Plantronics shares jumped 5.6 percent to $56.50 on the news in after hours trading in New York on Friday.

-Logitech’s and Plantronics’ businesses have been under pressure as a result of new offerings being developed, not just from network gear makers such as Cisco Systems Inc, but also from major technology companies such as Microsoft Inc and Google owner Alphabet Inc.
+Logitech’s and Plantonics’ businesses have been under pressure as a result of new offerings being developed, not just from network gear makers such as Cisco Systems Inc, but also from major technology companies such as Microsoft Inc and Google owner Alphabet Inc.

 Founded in 1981, Logitech has been countering declining sales of personal computers by focusing on consumer accessories that are benefiting from the growth of cloud computing, such as gaming, music, smart home connectivity and video conferencing.
 The Lausanne-based company has a market capitalization of $5.6 billion.